VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 The sixth day is perfect for you to cross the iconic Long Bien Bridge to visit Bat Trang Ceramics Village – one of the remaining handicraft villages of Hanoi.

 Bat Trang Village produces top-notch ceramics that are not only adored by domestic consumers but also exported around the globe.
-At this village, you can catch a glimpse of Vietnam’s traditional craftsmanship, and even create your version to take home.
+At this village, you can catch a glimpse of Vietnam’s traditional craftsmanship, and even create your own version to take home.

 How to Spend One Week in Hanoi 20